[maxbutton id=”1″ ]

 The first time I decided to really press into the story of Jesus’ final journey, I thought it would take me a month, but instead it took almost a year.
 I walked through every moment of the story, visualizing what really happened—what the atmosphere was like, the sounds, the sights, the smells, the emotions of the characters etc. That process truly transformed my life, and has continued to do so every year during Lent, as I walk with Jesus once again.
 I know this is true for many of you as well.

 The profound reality is that Jesus’ journey to the cross is contains every element of our own lives, particularly our struggles-confusion, anger, fear, despair, betrayal, abandonment—the list goes on.
 As Scripture reminds us, Jesus is not a high priest who “cannot sympathize with our weaknesses, but one who in every respect has been tempted as we are…” (Hebrews 4:15).

 When we spend forty days focusing on the story of Jesus’ final hours, taking the time to meditate, contemplate and connect our own story to his, deeper neural pathways are laid in our brains, and our souls absorb the truths of the gospel far more powerfully than through any other kind of learning process.
 This makes Lent well worth observing.

 You’ve been reading and watching from Tricia Rhodes’ blog Soul at Rest.
-Visit her site for more uplifting content or learn more about her new book The Wired Soul: Finding Spiritual Balance in a Hyperconnected Age.
-You can also check out Tricia on facebook as she talks more about celebrating Lent.
+Visit her site for more uplifting content or learn more about her books: The Wired Soul: Finding Spiritual Balance in a Hyperconnected Age and The Soul At Rest: A 40-Day Journey into a Life of Prayer.
+You can also connect with Tricia on Facebook as she talks more about celebrating Lent.